Practical guide: when to use ChatGPT, Claude, or Perplexity

 The difference?
 The second prompt contains all three elements and delivers immediately usable output that fits your specific situation.
 These prompt engineering principles work for all three tools, but each tool has its own strengths.

-Practice shows that professionals who consistently apply context, role, and expectation achieve 3-5x better results than those who only ask short questions.
-This principle is essential for AI marketing strategies.
+Experience shows that professionals who consistently apply context, role, and expectation achieve 3-5x better results than those who only ask short questions.
+For AI marketing strategies, this principle is essential.

 When to use ChatGPT: creative work and rapid iterations

-ChatGPT is the Swiss army knife among AI tools.
-Versatile, reliable and good at many things without being really bad at anything.
-Use ChatGPT when you need creative output, want to iterate quickly or generate multiple variations.
+ChatGPT is the Swiss Army knife among AI tools.
+Versatile, reliable, and good at many things without being truly bad at anything.
+Use ChatGPT when you need creative output, want to iterate quickly, or generate multiple variations.

 Ideal situations for ChatGPT